kubernetes/website/content/en/docs/reference/access-authn-authz/rbac.md

       --group=system:serviceaccounts
     ```

-## Upgrading from 1.5
+## Upgrading from ABAC

-Prior to Kubernetes 1.6, many deployments used very permissive ABAC policies,
+Clusters that originally ran older Kubernetes versions often used
-including granting full API access to all service accounts.
+permissive ABAC policies, including granting full API access to all
+service accounts.

 Default RBAC policies grant scoped permissions to control-plane components, nodes,
 and controllers, but grant *no permissions* to service accounts outside the `kube-system` namespace